akhter-towsifa/GEMCSCBendingAnalyzer/docs/configuration.md

     scram p -n Your_Choice_of_Name CMSSW_15_0_1

-##  Check out this alignment analyzer package
+##  Check out GEM alignment analyzer package
 Once the CMSSW version has been selected, set up the environment in the `src` folder and clone the github repository:

     cd CMSSW_15_0_1/src/